Cafes shut, sports fields empty as war returns to Iraq

 "I used to play football and enjoy hanging out with friends, but now my parents would punish me if they knew I'm still playing in secret," said 22-year-old Hussain Abid-Ali, from Sadr City, a vast, poor Shi'ite district in northeast Baghdad.

-His mother has even taken to hiding his training shoes to prevent him from playing at the neighborhood pitch.
+His mother has even taken to hiding his training shoes to prevent him from playing at the neighbourhood pitch.

 "Our eyes are focusing more on what is going on outside the pitch rather than on the ball," he said.
 Last time he played, the teams fled the pitch in horror after hearing a blast.